 3000 Kinzua Power – Use as a ground cover where you need gray powder.
 You can use this to build up your base to reduce the cost of the ground cover.
 Just pour into areas that need additional build-up and apply 2 parts glue and one part water to glue in place.
 Then sprinkle the color you want to the top while still wet.
 To read more, visit Model Railroader Forums.
 Rock powder, rock dust, rock powders, rock minerals, rock flour, soil remineralization, mineral fines, ground cover, dirt, and powder consists of finely crushed rock, crushed from larger rocks containing a trace of a wide verity of difference rocks

 300-03 Kinzua Sand & Gravel

 Track ballast forms the track-bed upon which railroad ties (sleepers) are laid.
 It is packed between, below, and around the ties.
-It is used to bear the load from the railroad ties, to facilitate drainage of water, and to keep down vegetation that might interfere with the track structure.
+It is used to bear the load from the railroad ties, facilitate drainage of water, and keep down vegetation that might interfere with the track structure.
 The ballast also holds the track in place as the trains roll over it.
 It consists of crushed stone.
 The term “ballast” comes from a nautical term for the stones used to stabilize a ship.